Tokyo Story : Looking Without Trying to Prove Anything

 The young couple have a bed rather than futon and she wears a western-style housecoat most of the day, only dressing to go out.
 She is the object of gossip amongst the other wives.

-The apartment block typology is also revisited and, in a similar treatment, the apartment block in Good Morning appears as a newer, smarter version of the one that appears in Tokyo Story.
+The apartment block typology is also revisited and, in a similar treatment to that used for the houses, the apartment block in Good Morning appears as a newer, smarter version of the one that appears in Tokyo Story.
 The large, wide corridor remains but it is no longer a neighbourhood street full of empty bottles and children’s toys.
 It has become a straightforward, empty corridor with the trappings of modern technology and regulation, featuring fire extinguishers and fire hose cabinets.
 And the apartments that it serves are no longer single rooms reliant on communal facilities; they are self-contained units with ‘designed’ interiors similar to the houses described above.

 Top image from Tokyo Story; bottom image from Good Morning